FidelityInternational/cicimages-tools/exercises/IaC/ansible/writing_playbooks/README.md

 - `---` : this denotes the start of a file and is actually optional in both YAML and Playbooks.
 We've used it here because it is something that's often seen, but is present by convention rather than requirement.
 - `#` Anything following a hash symbol is a comment meant for human readers.
 Comments are not interpreted.
 - `-` a single hyphen denotes a list.
 Content that is on the same line and imeditately tabbed in on the following lines is a member of that list entry.
 In the case of the example above. the YAML consist of a single item list.
 That item has attributes, one of which (attribute2), is itself a list that contains 2 items.
 - `attribute_name: value` entries followed by a colon `:` are called attributes, the value assigned to the attribute follows the colon.
-Value's can be simple values or complex entities themselves.
-For example 'attribute2' has a list assigned as it's value.
+Values can be simple values or complex entities themselves.
+For example 'attribute2' has a list assigned as its value.

 **Note:** YAML is white space sensitive.